 - If a receiving line is scheduled for 6:30 pm, the Lieutenant Governor will arrive between 6:15-6:20 pm;

 - When attending a choral, theatrical, or other performance, the Lieutenant Governor will arrive approximately five or 10 minutes prior to the start;

 - For church services, the Lieutenant Governor will arrive five or 10 minutes before the service commences.

 The host and/or hostess will meet the Lieutenant Governor at the door of the building.
 Arrangements should have already been made for outerwear to be taken to a secure location

 When the venue for a function is in a hotel, the Lieutenant Governor should also be met by the manager or duty manager.
 An elevator, if required, should be held and the manager or duty manager should accompany the Lieutenant Governor to and from the function.
 The Aide-de-Camp will advise the hotel of the arrival time.

 While the Lieutenant Governor will know the name of the host and/or hostess, it is the duty of the Aide-de-Camp to introduce them.
 It is also customary to ensure the Lieutenant Governor knows the names of all principals for the function.

 The Lieutenant Governor will be escorted into a reception room to meet special guests or dignitaries.
 The process of meeting special guests and dignitaries can be accomplished one of two ways: a receiving line; or, by the Lieutenant Governor moving down a line of guests.

 For receiving lines, the Aide-de-Camp will present the guest to the Lieutenant Governor.
-The guest then moves down to meet the host/hostess, and other dignitaries and officials in line.
+The guest then moves down to meet the host/hostess, and other dignitaries and s in line.

 Tip: The normal etiquette during introductions is to shake hands.
 No nodding of heads, bowing or curtseying is required.